zkytony/genmos_object_search/genmos_object_search/README.md

-middleware-independent SLOOP Object Search package.
+middleware-independent GenMOS Object Search package.

 There are two packages:

-- sloop: provides spatial language observation model
+- genmos\_object\_search: combines SLOOP with multi-object search.
-- sloop\_object\_search: combines SLOOP with multi-object search.
+- sloop: provides spatial language observation model (adapted from [h2r/sloop](https://github.com/h2r/sloop)).

 If you are using ROS, you should just build the ROS package.